Texas Is Latest State To Attack Surprise Medical Bills

 In addition to Texas, nearby states Colorado and New Mexico also passed legislation this year to address the problem of surprise out-of-network bills.
 The Commonwealth Fund's most recent report on the issue found that about half of states offer some legal protections from surprise bills, but only six states had laws that provide "comprehensive" consumer protections, similar to those just passed in Texas.

-Texas's new surprise-bill law officially goes into effect on Sept.
+Texas' new surprise-bill law officially goes into effect on Sept.
 1, 2020.

 Hancock, the state senator, says the fight over who pays disputed bills will be back where it belongs: with insurance companies and the hospitals, doctors and labs providing medical care.